-Students enrolled in the Graduate Certificate in Student Affairs complete four courses (EDUC-537, EDUC-538, EDUC- 539, and EDUC-613) focusing on the areas of student services, student development, historical and contemporary aspects of higher education, and administration.
+Students enrolled in the Graduate Certificate in Student Affairs complete four courses from the following list: EDUC-537, EDUC-538, EDUC-539, EDUC 563, EDUC 564, and EDUC-613.
+The courses focus on the areas of student services, student development, historical and contemporary aspects of higher education, and administration.
 Students have the option to complete course EDUC-634-Practicum in Student Affairs and College Counseling.

-Students enrolled in the Graduate Certificate in Higher Education Leadership complete four courses (EDUC-539, EDUC-530, EDUC-533, and EDUC-534) focusing on the areas of administration, higher education finance, strategic planning and assessment, and leadership.
+Students enrolled in the Graduate Certificate in Higher Education Leadership complete four courses from the following list: EDUC-539, EDUC-530, EDUC-533, and EDUC-534, EDUC 564.
+The courses focus on the areas of administration, higher education finance, strategic planning and assessment, and leadership.